Table of Contents

 - The Best Protection: Your Value

-The interesting thing about these numbers is that they describe HIV among trans women broadly, or measured as an entire group; they do not describe one particular individual’s risk of HIV.
-While it is true that trans women as a whole are at a greater risk for getting HIV than their cisgender (non-transgender) counterparts, it is important to recognize that there is nothing innate about being a trans woman that puts her at risk for HIV – the virus does not discriminate.
-But people do, and societies do.
-And understanding how stigma and discrimination against trans women affect them goes a long way toward explaining why trans women are so much more likely to get and live with HIV.
+These numbers describe HIV among trans women as a group.
+However, there is nothing innate about being a trans woman that makes her vulnerable to getting (acquiring) HIV.
+The virus does not discriminate – but people do, and societies do.
+Understanding the effects of stigma and discrimination against trans women goes a long way toward explaining why they are so much more likely than others to acquire HIV.

-Although some trans women are not at risk for HIV, many are – and many do not know it.
-If you are a transgender woman who is HIV-negative (or know someone who is), one of the best ways to stay that way is to understand what can put you at risk for getting HIV and what you can do to mitigate that risk.
-This will enable you to make informed choices in your life – choices that prioritize your health and well-being, including those that will help to prevent the spread of HIV.
+Many trans women do not know that they are vulnerable to (ask risk for) HIV.
+If you are a woman of trans experience who is HIV-negative (or know someone who is), one of the best ways to stay that way is to understand what makes HIV relevant to you, and what you can do to lower your chance of acquiring HIV.
+This will let you make informed choices that prioritize your health and well-being.

 One of The Well Project’s Community Advisory Board members and A Girl Like Me bloggers had this to say to HIV-negative trans women:

 “As a black transgender woman living with HIV in the wake of an upcoming Trump administration, I implore all of my transgender sisters who are negative to be even more proactive in their sexual and transitional health… Please use clean needles each time you are injecting your estrogen.
 If at all possible to use a condom during anal, vaginal, and/or oral intercourse, please do… Having HIV is not a safety net for transgender women no matter which benefits you see your positive sisters are reaping.
 The times ahead are already challenging, so keep yourself healthy.
 No excuses!” ~ Tiommi J. Luckett